RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab12.md

 The easiest way to deploy an application is using the Developer Console in OpenShift.
 Now that we have the application image in the internal registry, the deployment process is a snap !

-* Switch to the Developer console (from the upper-left corner navigation) and click the "+Add" button and choose the "Container Image" tile
+* Switch to the Developer console (from the upper-left corner navigation), double-check the project you have selected in the pulldown (it should be "%username%-dev" and not "devsecops"), and click the "+Add" button and choose the "Container Image" tile
 ![Developer Console Add](images/developer_console_add.png)

 * Choose the "Image Stream tag from internal registry" and choose the "%username%-dev" project in the Projects dropdown, then choose the `tekton-tasks` in the ImageStreams (which is pre-populated because we created that image stream in the previous stage) and the `latest` tag from the Tag dropdown.
 Leave the default and hit the `Create` button